 As a teacher, reading and writing were my favorite subjects to teach, but I integrated writing into all subjects.
 And when students wrote in their journals, I wrote in mine.

 I live in Northeast Ohio with my husband, Murray.
-Together we have four adult children, and a current count of nine grandkids.
+Together we have four adult children, and a current count of twelve grandkids.
 Besides writing and reading, I also enjoy sewing, crafting, and eating ice cream.
 I have taught children's church, been on VBS staff as a storyteller for many years, and served in other ministries in our congregation.
 We like traveling, and my favorite destination is the beach where I love gathering lots of seashells.
 We also enjoy lakes and rivers, mountains and forests, and historical sites too.
 On our bucket list is a cross country road trip to all 48 contiguous states, as well as Alaska and Hawaii on different adventures.
 I also hope to sail through the Panama Canal one day.

 Thank you for visiting my little corner of the internet.